Ed Wood: Military service

 In 1942, Wood enlisted at age 17 in the United States Marine Corps, just months after the attack on Pearl Harbor.
 Assigned to the 2nd Defense Battalion, he reached the rank of corporal before he was discharged in 1946 at age 21.
-Although Wood reportedly claimed to have faced strenuous combat, including having his front teeth knocked out by a Japanese soldier, his military records reveal that to be false; apart from recovering bodies on Betio following the Battle of Tarawa, and experiencing minor Japanese bombing raids on Betio and the Ellice Islands, a recurring filariasis infection left him performing clerical work for the remainder of his enlistment.
+Although Wood reportedly claimed to have faced strenuous combat (including having his front teeth knocked out by a Japanese soldier), his actual military adventures included recovering bodies on Betio following the Battle of Tarawa, and experiencing minor Japanese bombing raids on Betio and the Ellice Islands.
+A recurring filariasis infection left him performing clerical work for the remainder of his enlistment.
 His dental extractions were carried out over several months by Navy dentists, unconnected to any combat.
 Wood had false teeth that he would slip out from his mouth when he wanted to make his wife Kathy laugh, showing her a big toothless grin.
 Wood later claimed that he feared being wounded in battle more than he feared being killed, mainly because he was afraid a combat medic would discover him wearing a pink bra and panties under his uniform during the Battle of Tarawa.